Rapid-Application-Development-JS/AnimateTransition/README.md

 * **blockOut** - block, from which the transition is carried out.
 If it is not defined, by **blockIn** the block with the selected animation will appear.
 At least one parameter ( **blockIn** or **blockOut** ) must be specified.
 **container**, **blockIn**, **blockOut** can be both css selectors or already existing DOM Elements.
+* **showOverlay** - optional overlay.
+If the property is not defined or set to false, overlay won't be shown.
+Overlay has default class `.transition-overlay` (See [transitions.css](https://github.com/Rapid-Application-Development-JS/AnimateTransition/blob/master/css/transitions.css))
 * **animation** - animation name.
 Currently the following blocks animations are supported by default:
 	- `slide-in`
 	- `slide-out`